YangLabHKUST/MR-APSS/README.md

-# MRAPSS
+# MRAPPSS
-The MRAPSS package implement the MR-APSS approach to test for the causal effects between an exposure and a outcome disease.
+The MRAPPSS package implement the MR-APSS approach to test for the causal effects between an exposure and a outcome disease.

 The MR-APSS is a unified approach to Mendelian Randomization accounting for pleiotropy, sample overlap ans selection bias using genome wide summary statistics.